pactsafe/pactsafe-angular-sdk/README.md

 - Override default properties set within PactSafe's App configuration:
   - ClickWrap Style using `clickWrapStyle` (only when using `filter` as well)
   - Signer ID selector using `signerIdSelector`
   - and more!
-(See more detailed documentation on available PSClickWrap configurations here)
+(See more detailed documentation on available PSClickWrap configurations below)

 #### PSBrowseWrap Component:
 - Renders a PactSafe BrowseWrap grou by providing a site `accessId` and `groupKey`
 - Override default properties set within PactSafe's App configuration:
   - Position with `position`
   - Visability with `alwaysVisible`
   - and more!
-(See more detailed documentation on available PSBrowseWrap configurations here)
+(See more detailed documentation on available PSBrowseWrap configurations below)

 ## Demo & Example